 PEAK DISTRICT ATTRACTIONS

-WORLD HERITAGE SITE ATTRACTIONS
+WORLD HERITAGE SITE IN THE PEAK DISTRICT

 Strutt’s North Mill is an important element of the Derwent Valley Mills World Heritage Site, set on the River Derwent at Belper, it is one of the oldest surviving examples of industrialised water-powered cotton spinning mills in the world.

-Other Important Industrial Attractions
+More Important Industrial Peak District Attractions

 Get on the water and enjoy a 30-minute glass topped canal boat trip through Standedge Tunnel, the longest, deepest and highest canal tunnel in Britain.